Skip to main content

 Score: 62/100 [████████████░░░░░░░░] Grade: C

-The score represents a safety score: higher is better.
-It is calculated as 100 - totalRiskPoints, clamped to the 0—100 range.
+The score represents a risk score: higher means more risk.
+It is the sum of severity-weighted findings (adjusted by context), clamped to the 0—100 range.

 Grade Thresholds